A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Local Superlinear Convergence

-which proves the existence of such an index $\ell$.
-The additional conditions in the second statement of \cref{thm:main-local-conv} imply that the normal map is $\beta$-order semismooth at $\bar z$.
-Hence, the estimate in \cref{eq:th-sq} can be improved to $\|z_k+s_k - \bar z\| \leq O(\|z_k-\bar z\|^{1+\beta})$ which proves convergence of order $1+\beta$. \end{proof}
+which proves the existence of such an index $\ell$ {(where we also applied \ref{D1})}.
+The additional conditions in the second statement of \cref{thm:main-local-conv} imply that $\oFnor$ is $\beta$-order semismooth at $\bar z$.
+The estimate in \eqref{eq:th-sq} can then be improved to $\|z_k+s_k - \bar z\| \leq O(\|z_k-\bar z\|^{1+\beta})$ which proves convergence of order $1+\beta$. \end{proof}

 \begin{remark} As seen in \cref{lemma3-3}, the achievable descent of the merit function $\mer$ largely depends on the curvature constant $\bar \sigma$ which is typically unknown.
-Hence, in order to guarantee $\eta_1\mu_k \leq 0.5 \bar \sigma$ (for all $k$ sufficiently large) and to show transition to fast local convergence, the parameter sequences $\{\nu_k\}$ and $\{\mu_k\}$ have to be chosen to converge to zero.
-In contrast and as verified in \cref{sec:KL_conv}, the parameters $\{\nu_k\}$ should also not decrease too quickly to still allow applicability of the KL-theory.
-Thus, the specific and implementable choices of $\{\nu_k\}$ and $\{\mu_k\}$ presented in \cref{eq:nuk-ak} and \cref{eq:muk-xk} balance these requirements and allow us to establish unified global-local convergence results for \cref{algo2}. \end{remark}
+Hence, in order to ensure $\eta_1\mu_k \leq 0.5 \bar \sigma$, the sequences $\{\nu_k\}$ and $\{\mu_k\}$ have to converge to zero.
+By contrast and as verified in \cref{sec:KL_conv}, the parameters $\{\nu_k\}$ should also not decrease too quickly to still allow applicability of the KL-theory.
+The implementable choices of $\{\nu_k\}$ and $\{\mu_k\}$ presented in \eqref{eq:nuk-ak} and \eqref{eq:muk-xk} balance these requirements and allow establishing unified global-local convergence results.
+Moreover, \cref{thm:main-local-conv} shows that \cref{algo2} does not suffer from ``Maratos-type effect'' that would prevent transition to fast local convergence and acceptance of the semismooth Newton steps. \end{remark}